Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 ## Next steps

-Now you have generated and deployed a new Ensono Stacks data platform, [setup your local development environment](./dev_quickstart_data_azure.md).
+Now you have generated and deployed a new Ensono Stacks Data Platform, [setup your local development environment](./dev_quickstart_data_azure.md).